AndersHackerMand/F1-Info-display/README.md

 This project is released under the [GNU GPL v3.0](LICENSE).
 © 2025 Mazur888.
 No warranty; use at your own risk.

-# F1 Info display on 2.9" 3 color E-Paper
+# Formula 1 Info tracker on 2.9" 3 color E-Paper

 ## Formula 1 info screen, based on esp32 and **2.9"  3 color E-Paper module from weact studio**.